Our vision: a carbon neutral future made possible by resource efficient buildings that are designed to serve as material banks.

-Pixelframe is a smart kit of parts, assembled into reconfigurable precast concrete structures.
+Pixelframe is a smart kit of parts, assembled into efficient, reconfigurable structures.

 Design for reuse